* Obama, Boehner narrow differences on taxes for wealthy

 By Asher Levine and Danielle Assalve

-SAO PAULO, Dec 18 Mexican stocks rose to a
+SAO PAULO, Dec 18 Latin American stocks rose on

 appetite for riskier assets.